Residential Whole of Home

 - Comments Off on Residential Whole of Home

-The National Construction Code (NCC 2022) introduced a new Performance Requirement for Whole of Home Energy Usage in residential buildings.
-For Class 1 buildings (houses and duplexes) this was NCC2022 Volume 2 Performance Requirement H6P2, and for Class 2 buildings or Class 4 part buildings (apartments) this was NCC2022 Volume 1 Performance Requirement J1P3.
+The 2022 edition of the National Construction Code (NCC2022) added a new Performance Requirement for Whole of Home Energy Usage in all new residential homes.
+For Class 1 buildings (houses and duplexes), this is NCC2022 Volume 2 Performance Requirement H6P2, and for Class 2 buildings or Class 4 part buildings (apartments) this is NCC2022 Volume 1 Performance Requirement J1P3.
 This is in addition to the Performance Requirement for Thermal Performance (Residential Energy Efficiency), with nominal stringency increased in NatHERS software from 6 Stars to 7 Stars.

-The development of the Whole of Home (WoH) process started in 2019 with extensive industry consultation in the formation stages.
-By and large, the calculation process for Energy usage is very similar for the different residential building classes.
-The NCC now limits the amount of regulated energy a proposed dwelling is calculated to use, according to standardised operational assumptions.
+The development of the Whole of Home (WoH) process started in 2019, with extensive industry consultation in the formation stages.
+By and large, the calculation process for Energy usage is pretty similar for the different residential building classes.
+The NCC now limits the amount of regulated energy a proposed dwelling is calculated to use according to standardised operational assumptions.
 So, what appliances are now being regulated?

-As the Australian Government has regulated the Energy Efficiency of most appliances for several years, all common appliances are rated for energy efficiency.
-See http://www.energyrating.gov.au.
+As the Australian Government has regulated the Energy Efficiency of most appliances for several years, most common appliances are already rated for energy efficiency.
+You can learn more on this at the Australian government’s Energy Rating website.

 Regulated appliances in WoH cover most high energy-usage equipment: